troykinsella/junkie/README.md

 ## Requirements

-The following areas of junkie make use of newish notable calls which may need to be polyfilled in the browser environment.
+The following areas of junkie make use of ES2015 APIs which may need to be polyfilled in the browser environment.
 By avoiding the use of the feature, you avert the need for a polyfill.

 * The [assignment resolver](#assignment-resolver) makes use of the `Object.assign` call.
-* The [freezing resolver](#freezing-resolver) uses the `Object.freeze` call.
+* Using any resolver that is asynchronous creates `Promise`s.

 ## Junkie Concepts